9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 ### Hiding latency

-Suppose we have a large file to compress and write to disk, but we want to handle a user\'s input quickly enough that they will perceive our program as responding immediately.
+Suppose we have a large file to compress and write to disk, but we want to handle a user's input quickly enough that they will perceive our program as responding immediately.
 If we use `forkIO` to write the file out in a separate thread, we can do both simultaneously.